Federated Learning with Nesterov Accelerated Gradient: Comparison between FedAvg and FedNAG

 \subsection{Experimental Setup}

-In order to evaluate the convergence performance of FedNAG, we employ two real-world datasets including ``MNIST'' \cite{lecun1998gradient} and ``CIFAR-10'' \cite{krizhevsky2009learning} for image classification.
-While MNIST dataset contains gray-scale images of 70,000 samples (60,000 for training and 10,000 for testing), CIFAR-10 contains 60,000 color images (50,000 for training and 10,000 for testing).
-In our experiment, all samples in MNIST and CIFAR-10 are evenly distributed in each worker.
+In order to evaluate the convergence performance of FedNAG, we employ three real-world datasets including MNIST, CIFAR-10 and CIFAR-100 for image classification.
+MNIST \cite{MNIST} contains gray-scale handwritten digits of images with 28 $\times$ 28 pixel.
+There are 60,000 images for training and 10,000 images for testing.
+CIFAR-10 \cite{CIFAR} contains 60,000 32x32 colour images in 10 classes, with 6000 images per class while CIFAR-100 \cite{CIFAR} contains 60,000 color images in 100 classes with 600 images per class.
+Both CIFAR-10 and CIFAR-100 contain 50,000 images for training and 10,000 images for testing.
+In our experiment, all samples are randomly distributed in each worker.
+It means that the data is i.i.d. distributed among workers.
+We will further consider the effects of non-i.i.d. data in Section \ref{sec:exp_non_IID}.
 We implement FedNAG and other benchmarks using PySyft library \cite{ryffel2018generic} based on the PyTorch framework.
 PySyft can emulate various virtual workers to process federated learning jobs.
-The training process is run on a CPU tower server (Intel(R) Xeon(R) Gold 6252 CPU @2.10GHz 24 cores, and 32GB DDR4 2933 MHz memory, running Ubuntu 18.04.5 LTS).
+The training process is run on a GPU tower server with 4 NVIDIA GeForce RTX 2080Ti GPUs.

-We use three models including linear regression model, logistic regression model, and Convolutional Neural Network (CNN) model.
+We use four models including linear regression model, logistic regression model, CNN model and DNN model.
 Linear regression uses mean squared error loss, and logistic regression uses cross-entropy loss.
 The CNN model's structure is similar to the classic one in \cite{cnnModel}, which has two $5\times5$ convolutional layers with 32 and 64 channels respectively.
 In each convolutional layer, $2\times2$ max pooling is used.
 The last two following layers are ReLu activation and softmax.
+DNN model is VGG16.
 We use mini-batch in all experiments, and the batch size is 64.
 We set the default learning step size $\eta=0.01$.
-Other parameters will be specified in each experiment.
-We also note that the number of global aggregation iterations is $K=T/\tau$.
+Other experimental settings are listed in Table ~\ref{tab:experiment_setting}.